Don’t allow unlimited function venues on rural zoned land

 Up to 52 events per year are allowed on each site, Friday and Saturday nights, operating until 12am.

-What will the changes bring
+What would the changes mean

 A threat to biosecurity

-A threat to food security
+A threat to local food security

 Negative impacts on native flora and fauna